rbourgeois33/rbourgeois33.github.io/docs/posts/post2.md

 We can then define $CI_{\text{runtime}}=\frac{f}{m}$, a property  **of the runtime of an implementation of the algorithm** that is called *the computational intensity*.
 It is the average number of flops per slow memory access.
 While the previously defined FPL factor, **a property of the machine**, is just given as $FPL_{\text{hardware}}=\frac{t_m}{t_f}$.

 **Note:** Nvidia GPUs have 4 levels of memory: DRAM, L2 and L1 caches, and registers.
-Each level has ~an order of magnitude difference in bandwidth.
+Each level has ~3-4x difference in bandwidth.
 Some CPUs have 5 levels with an additional L3 cache.
 Real memory models are super complicated !
 However, it is clear that memory hierarchies are omnipresent and that thinking hard about them helps both CPU and GPU performances.

 ## Getting good performance